Rajsinghh2907/WanderLust/README.md

 1. BOOTSTRAP

 # Other
-  This project also have implemented with  MVC Freamwork / REST API'S / AJAX /
+  This project is built with the MVC Framework, REST APIs, and AJAX as part of its implementation.